 ***AD*** from Released Repurpose Reorganize: My List Simplified journal is a wonderful organizing tool for planning a move or a renovation.
 Use it to corral all the to-dos.

-Here are some of my other posts on the downsizing topic.
+Here are some of my other posts on the topic of downsizing.

 Benefits to Downsize Your Home